cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 - Use the ``forward_kinematics`` method to get the current end-effector position.
 - Calculate the L1 distance between the current and target end-effector positions.
-- Return the sum of squared L1 distances as the cost.
+- Return the sum of squared L1 distances as the cost (AKA the squared 2-norm of the error vector).

 **TODO 2:** Implement the gradient function for inverse kinematics.